-3a.
+5a.
 Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a culturally responsive trauma-informed way.

-- 3b.
-Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations. - 3c.
+5b.
+Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations.

+5c.
 Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
-Information provided should include the individual's title, organizational positioning, and their planned activities for coordinating these efforts. - 3d.
+Information provided should include the individual's title, organizational positioning and their planned activities for coordinating these efforts).

+5d.
 Provide the diversity, inclusion, equity, cultural and linguistic competence plan for this program (as outlined in the National CLAS Standards).
-Plan should include information in the following domains: - workforce diversity (data-informed recruitment); - workforce inclusion; - reducing disparities in access quality, and treatment outcomes in the patient - population; - soliciting input from diverse community stakeholders, organizations and persons with lived experience. - efforts to adequately engage underserved foreign-born individuals and families. - how stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan.

-Discuss how the plan will be regularly reviewed and updated.
+The plan should include information in the following domains:

+- Workforce diversity (data-informed recruitment) - Workforce inclusion - Reducing disparities in access quality, and treatment outcomes in the patient population - Soliciting input from diverse community stakeholders, organizations and persons with lived experience - Efforts to adequately engage underserved foreign-born individuals and families in the project's proposed catchment area as identified in 6.1.a. - How stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan - Discuss how the plan will be regularly reviewed and updated.